Nahr Ibrahim: Association with the cult of Adonis

 The ancient city of Byblos stood near its outlet and was a site for the veneration of Adonis, the god of love, rebirth, and beauty in Phoenician mythology.
 He was said to have been killed near the river by a wild boar sent by Ares, the god of war (or by Ares himself disguised as a boar, depending on the version).
 According to the myth, Adonis's blood flowed in the river, making the water reddish for centuries and spawning a carpet of scarlet buttercups along the river's banks.
 Indeed, the river flows red each February due to the volume of soil washed off the mountains by heavy winter rains, making it appear that the water is filled with blood.

-Due to the river's mythological connections, it was revered in ancient times and its valley contains the remains of numerous temples and shrines.
+Due to the river's mythological connections, it was revered in ancient times, and its valley contains the remains of numerous temples and shrines, such as the Roman temple at Yanouh.
 Even today, local people hang out clothes of sick people at a ruined temple near the river's source hoping to effect cures.